Code-Institute-Submissions/workout-world/README.md

 * To test the HTML I used the [W3C Markup validation Service.](https://validator.w3.org/) At first the was a warning message because I had put the logo as a H1.
-I made some research, and it seems that the best is to not use the logo as a h1 especially since I have a logo at the bottom and the top pf every page and you should only use one h1 per page.
+I made some research, and it seems that the best is to not use the logo as a h1 especially since I have a logo at the bottom and the top of every page and you should only use one h1 per page.
 After I changed this there was no errors or warning to show.
 * To test the CSS I used the [W3D CSS Validation Service.]https://jigsaw.w3.org/css-validator/ There were no errors in the CSS-code and the code vas validated at CSS level 3 + SVG.